-The Office of the Vice President for Research and Innovation offers support for faculty research and scholarship across all disciplines.
+The Office of the Vice President for Research and Innovation (OVPRI) offers support for faculty research and scholarship across all disciplines.
 These programs are designed to support and foster the research enterprise at UO.
 The internal award programs seed new research initiatives and collaborations, help translate research innovation into commercial success, support creative endeavors and scholarly projects in disciplines with limited external funding opportunities, and provide other support to further our research mission.
+If you are interested in internal grant programs offered beyond the OVPRI, a list in development is available in the Pivot funding database.

 Other internal funding